DLeifert1007/Project2/README.md

 - **Preprocessing.ipynb**: Data preprocessing steps including encoding and scaling.
 - **sports_sustainability.ipynb**: Analysis and evaluation of sports sustainability metrics.
+- **LearningCurveSustainability.ipynb**: Allows us to see the learning curve of the model
 ## Data

 - **sports_management_dataset.csv**: The original dataset containing various features related to sports management.